marz1877/ISO_Language_-roposal/README.md

 # Language Standard Code Proposal
 Language Code standard draft that illustrates hierarchies and similarities.

+# Advantage
+- Made for Humans and Machine.
+  - Read multiples code and relate between them.
+- Flexible - This way achieves what ISO does and is more human friendly and can contain as-mush or as-less infomation you need.

 # Problem
 - IETF and ISO 3166-1 alpha-2 has a codes like en-US American_English
 - ISO 639-2 includes not only individual language codes but also broader language group codes that represent families or groups of related languages.
 These group codes are used to categorize languages that share a common origin, linguistic features, or historical relationship.
 For example, consider the Afro-Asiatic language family, which includes languages such as Arabic, Hebrew, Amharic, and Hausa, among others.